ElinVoss/omnimeta-saga-universe/archives/5th.md

 - **Location:** A separate new Perplexity Space (created in next step)
 - **Custom Instructions:** **Pure execution only**—no meta-narrative, no history, no "we evolved this over four conversations."
 It reads as:
-> "You are the OmniMeta orchestrator of The Line That Holds saga.
+> "You are the OmniMeta orchestrator of Grip That Holds saga.
 The complete story structure is locked in the Git repository.
 Load it.
 Now generate bibles and prompts for custom GPTs.
 Execute the generation pipeline.
 Submit outputs to Git.
 Maintain innocence.
 That's it."
 - **What it does:**
     - Clone/load the Git repo at session start (direct Git URLs, no context from this chat)
     - Generate character bibles (innocent-frame)